Mister X (Marvel Comics): Fictional character biography

 Frustrated at his first real loss- aware that he only won his last fight against Wolverine via a technicality, Mister X spent several months training against other martial artists to re-learn how to fight without relying on his opponents' conscious thoughts to guide him, culminating in him killing a kindergarten teacher and challenging Wolverine to face him in the Museum of Natural History or he would kill the teacher's students.
-However, during the fight, Wolverine determined that Mister X's desire for the thrill of the fight could be used against him, simply refusing to fight X and relying on his healing factor to take whatever his opponent attempted to inflict on him, Wolverine leaving the museum as X was forced to face the reality of an opponent he could not kill who would nevertheless refuse to fight him.
+However, during the fight, Wolverine determined that Mister X's desire for the thrill of the fight could be used against him; he stopped fighting and took everything Mister X threw at him since his healing factor easily repaired the damage.
+After his opponent tired out, Wolverine simply led the students to safety, knowing that Mister X would be forced to live with the humiliation of his greatest foe defeating him on his own terms.

 Thunderbolts

 The Thunderbolts are sent after Mister X by Norman Osborn.
-The Black Widow briefs them about Mister X, who informs them that he will be attending Madripoor's opera house with Tyger Tiger, and that the Black Widow and Paladin will pretend to be ballet dancers.
-Stun guns are teleported into the disguised Thunderbolts, and Mister X moves in to intercept them.
-As the witnesses flee, the Thunderbolts reveal that their assassination attempt was a sham, and that Mister X had arranged to meet them there.
-A body double is teleported in, and incinerated to cover Mister X's disappearance, and he is welcomed as the newest member of the Thunderbolts.
+Black Widow briefs them about X, who informs them that he will be attending Madripoor's opera house with Tyger Tiger, and that the Black Widow and Paladin will pretend to be ballet dancers.
+Stun guns are teleported into the disguised Thunderbolts, and X moves in to intercept them.
+As the witnesses flee, the Thunderbolts reveal that their assassination attempt was a sham, and that X had arranged to meet them there.
+A body double is teleported in, and incinerated to cover X's disappearance, and he is welcomed as the newest member of the Thunderbolts.
 He reveals that he does not need Osborn's money, and is looking for a challenge, but the downtime between missions becomes frustrating for him, prompting him to hijack a teleporter and jump into a South American warzone to kill the guerilla fighters in the area.
-With great pleasure, Mr. X later participated in the "Siege" crossover, fighting and even killing Asgardians.
-After Osborn was proven defeated, Mr. X briefly possessed the Spear of Odin, but was savagely beaten and disarmed by Quicksilver, who openly mocked Mister X's inability to hurt him despite Quicksilver's limited hand-to-hand combat experience.
-Mr. X disappeared before being arrested.
+X later participated in the "Siege" crossover, fighting and even killing Asgardians.
+After Osborn was proven defeated, X briefly possessed the Spear of Odin, but was savagely beaten and disarmed by Quicksilver, who openly mocked Mister X's inability to hurt him despite Quicksilver's limited hand-to-hand combat experience.
+X disappeared before being arrested.